psychemedia/sin-eater-resources/BTBSE_phillips-beyond-border-sin-eater.md

 outside of the community at the very edges  of the village or the town in all the rural
 areas of Wales and even in the counties across  Offa's Dyke on the Welsh marches of England.
 They were they had to live in hovels, in cottages  that were ramshackle and run down because no one
-could come and help them if they needed some  diy doing.
+could come and help them if they needed some  DIY doing.
 These cottages and ramshackle hovels
 were quite often in forests like i'm standing in  now but in the case of the story i'm about to tell
 you it was up on a mountain side.
 This sin eater,  the sin eater of the Swansea valley of Cwmtawe
 lived on the Daryn mountain above the village of  Ystalyfera and this particular sin eater would